-Besides banks — which are often only open during regular business hours — there are several other places to get quarters, including grocery stores and pharmacies, popular stores like Target and Walmart, small businesses like laundromats and car washes, and some other places that usually have change machines on hand.
+Besides banks — which are often only open during regular business hours — there are several other places to get change, including grocery stores and pharmacies, popular stores like Target and Walmart, small businesses like laundromats and car washes, and some other places that usually have change machines on hand.

 While banks can give you a roll of quarters when you need them, they might have restrictions and are often not open outside of regular business hours.